5 highly unusual Australian native plants for your garden - Minimalist Gardener

 What makes it unusual

-Mountain Devil flowers look like little devil horns — long tubular blooms with curved, claw-like tips.
-The shape is unusual enough on its own, but the bright red colouring makes them look almost animated.
-Birds absolutely flock to them.
+Mountain devil flowers look like little devil horns — long tubular blooms with curved, claw-like tips in bright red.
+The shape is unusual enough on its own, but the colouring makes them look almost animated.
+Birds are strongly attracted to them, making this one of the most reliably bird-attracting unusual natives available.

 How to grow it

-A garden feels different when it includes something unexpected.
-These unusual natives don’t just add interest — they create small moments of surprise.
+These unusual natives do not just add interest — they create small moments of genuine surprise.
 A flower that flicks into motion, a fringe that looks hand-stitched, a bloom so blue it barely seems real.